 Fundamental changes in product markets have been putting downward pressure on prices.
-And since many markets are global, these changes are spreading - creating a strong disinflationary trend and pulling down inflation and inflation expectations in many parts of the world.5
+And since many markets are global, these changes are spreading, creating a strong disinflationary trend and pulling down inflation and inflation expectations in many parts of the world (Mertens and Williams 2019, Amano, Carter, and Leduc 2019).

-Combined, these factors - lower inflation, lower inflation expectations, and lower real interest rates - add up to one thing: less monetary policy space when the next downturn emerges.
+Combined, these factors-lower inflation, lower inflation expectations, and lower real interest rates-add up to one thing: less monetary policy space when the next downturn emerges.

 But central bankers aren't the only ones feeling the pressure.
 Fiscal policymakers are also constrained.
-Policies enacted to offset the global financial crisis have left many advanced nations with relatively high debt-to-GDP ratios.6 And most face looming obligations to support their aging populations at levels promised when growth was much faster.7
+Policies enacted to offset the global financial crisis have left many advanced nations with relatively high debt-to-GDP ratios (Badia and Dudine 2019).
+And most face looming obligations to support their aging populations at levels promised when growth was much faster (see, for example, Rouzet et al. 2019).